metadatacenter/cedar-manual/docs/pages/glossary.md

 ---

-**share**: share an artifact or folder with a user or group of users.
+**share**: allow a user or group of users to have access permissions (read-only, or read + write) to an artifact or folder (folder access permissions are inherited recursively to all content in that folder)

 ---